wasabigeek/blog/content/blog/why-is-polymorphism-important/index.md

 ---
-title: "Why is Polymorphism important?"
+title: "Why use Polymorphism in OOP?"
 date: "2022-03-20"
-description: "Robert C. Martin has said 'the thing that truly differentiates OO programs from non-OO programs is polymorphism.'
-Let's investigate why polymorphism is so important!"
+description: "Polymorphism in Object-Oriented Programming, while abstract, is still somewhat easy to understand.
+Why we should use it, though, is less obvious.
+Let's investigate polymorphism's benefits!"
 published: true
 tags: ["object-oriented", "software-design", "dependency-inversion-principle"]
 ---